(Biopsy, Kidney; Renal Biopsy; Biopsy, Renal)

 When you return home, do the following to help ensure a smooth recovery:

-- Rest to prevent bleeding.
-You should usually rest for the first 24-48 hours after the biopsy.
-Do not lift or exercise until your doctor says it is okay.
+- Do not lift or exercise until your doctor says it is okay.

 Be sure to follow your